The 2017 National Child Writes Competition

 Its open now!

 Unlike previous years, where the competition was opened for a certain period of time during the school year, now it is open until we reach a certain number of entries.
-The ceiling entry number for each round of the competition is 500.
-Why?
-With the entry fee set at $10, you will help raise $5,000, and this goes straight to the Child Writes Fund.
+Each term, we will open a 'round' and the winner of the writing section and the winner of the illustration section will go straight to the Short List.

 The Short List will be announced as soon as we reach 500 entries via www.facebook.com/ChildWrites and the winners will contacted directly by either telephone or email.